angular/angular/aio/content/guide/view-encapsulation.md

 ## Mixing encapsulation modes

-As previously mentioned the encapsulation mode can be specified in the Component's decorator on a _per component_ basis, this means that within your application you can have different components using different encapsulation strategies.
+As previously mentioned you specify the encapsulation mode in the Component's decorator on a _per component_ basis, this means that within your application you can have different components using different encapsulation strategies.

-Although possible, this is not recommended, in case it is really necessary for your needs you should be aware of how the styles of components using different encapsulation modes would interact with each other:
+Although possible, this is not recommended.
+If it is really needed you should be aware of how the styles of components using different encapsulation modes will interact with each other:

-- The styles of components with `ViewEncapsulation.Emulated` are added to the `<head>` of the document, making them available throughout the application, but their selectors are modified as illustrated in the previous section, meaning that they only affect elements within the respective components' templates.
+- The styles of components with `ViewEncapsulation.Emulated` are added to the `<head>` of the document, making them available throughout the application, but their selectors only affect elements within their respective components' templates.

-- The styles of components with `ViewEncapsulation.None` are added to the `<head>` of the document, making them available throughout the application, they are not modified in any way making them completely global and applicable to any element withing the application's DOM.
+- The styles of components with `ViewEncapsulation.None` are added to the `<head>` of the document, making them available throughout the application, so are completely global and affect any matching elements within the document.

-- The styles of components with `ViewEncapsulation.ShadowDom` are only added to the shadow DOM host, ensuring that they only affect elements within the components' views.
+- The styles of components with `ViewEncapsulation.ShadowDom` are only added to the shadow DOM host, ensuring that they only affect elements within their respective components' views.

 <div class="alert is-helpful">